 Mashbill corrected and updated, March 24, 2014

 A sip of Breckenridge Bourbon Whiskey is as smooth a ride as the one you’d have while carving up some fresh powder on the steep slopes surrounding the town and distillery in Breckenridge, Colorado.
 Or so I’d imagine.
 I’ve never been, but after a round or two of this bourbon I’m about ready to trek out there and see for myself.

-Breckenridge showcases a mash bill with a whopping 38% rye, along with 56% corn and 8% barley.
+Breckenridge showcases a mash bill with a whopping 38% green rye, along with 56% yellow corn and 6% unmalted barley.
 If there is a high quality bourbon with a greater percentage of rye at its core, I’m not aware of it.* As you open the bottle and pour a glass, lingering over the aroma, that rye will start to pop out.
 It also adds a fruit profile you wouldn’t normally expect – is that bananas in there?
 Am I making pancakes?

 A sip reveals more pepper, along with a lingering honey finish, and a lovely warm, that yes, must make it a great post-snowboarding treat.
 In my locale, post-snow-shoveling will have to do.